gitKearney/php7-from-scratch/README.md

     cd php-7.2.2

-__IF YOU DID NOT INSTALL MYSQL, REMOVE THE FOLLOWING LINES FROM THIS SCRIPT__
+__IF YOU INSTALL MYSQL, ADD THIS TO THE FOLLOWING LINES FROM THIS SCRIPT__

     --enable-mysqlnd \
     --with-pdo-mysql \
     --with-pdo-mysql=mysqlnd \

-__IF YOU DID NOT INSTALL POSTGRES, REMOVE THE FOLLOWING LINES FROM THIS SCRIPT__
+__IF YOU INSTALL POSTGRES, ADD THIS THE FOLLOWING LINES FROM THIS SCRIPT__

     --with-pdo-pgsql=/usr/bin/pg_config \

+__OPTIONAL BUILD OPTIONS & INSTALLS__

+### TO WORK WITH ZIP FILES

+Install the ZIP libraries

+    sudo apt-get install libzip-dev libzip4

+And, add this to the build PHP build script below

+    --enable-zip \
+    --with-libzip=/usr/lib/x86_64-linux-gnu \

+### TO USE PsySH - A PHP repl useful for debugging Laravel apps

+    sudo apt-get install libreadline7 libreadline-dev

+And, add the following to the PHP build script below

+    --with-readline \

 Paste the following command into the terminal, hit enter